 Usually made from small fish like sardines or anchovies, this makes most fish oil safe as the smaller fish used have less heavy metals that bigger fish like tuna or salmon would have.
 A single concentrated pill can contain up to 500 mg of combined EPA and DHA, which is enough for a single day.

 A moderately priced fish oil should contain about 750 mg- 1000 mg of total Omega-3s per pill and sell for around $20 (containing 90 softgels).
 Pills with this much Omega-3s are considered a 1-a-day meaning you don’t need to scarf down three or four pills at one time.
-But since the recommended amount is almost triple what’s in each pill, I recommend taking one pill in the morning and one before bed if you diet for the day was lacking in food high in Omega-3.
+But since the recommended amount is almost triple what’s in each pill, I recommend taking one pill in the morning and one before bed if your diet for the day was lacking in food high in Omega-3.

-Anybody who wants to supplement Omega-3s for cardiovascular health, to help lower cholesterol, or get an array of cognitive benefits, fish oil will be your go to supplement.
+Anybody who wants to supplement Omega-3s for cardiovascular health, to help lower cholesterol, or get an array of cognitive benefits, fish oil will be your go-to supplement.

 Superfood Flaxseed Oil